-Planning for the new Crisis Recovery Center is well underway.
+Construction of the new Crisis Recovery Center is well underway.
 This 9,600-square-foot secure facility will serve up to 16 patients experiencing a mental health crisis in the Parkland/Spanaway area.
-It will be located at 1420 – 112th Street East in Tacoma.
+It is located at 1420 – 112th Street East in Tacoma.
+Project completion is slated for October/November 2020.

 Crisis Recovery Center Design Rendering